MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ne-ksmedia-ksproperty_rtaudio.md

 ### -field KSPROPERTY_RTAUDIO_BUFFER

-[KSPROPERTY_RTAUDIO_BUFFER](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-buffer) specifies a driver-allocated cyclic buffer for audio data.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-buffer">KSPROPERTY_RTAUDIO_BUFFER</a> specifies a driver-allocated cyclic buffer for audio data.

 ### -field KSPROPERTY_RTAUDIO_HWLATENCY

-[KSPROPERTY_RTAUDIO_HWLATENCY](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-hwlatency) retrieves a description of the stream latency of the audio hardware and its associated data path.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-hwlatency">KSPROPERTY_RTAUDIO_HWLATENCY</a> retrieves a description of the stream latency of the audio hardware and its associated data path.

 ### -field KSPROPERTY_RTAUDIO_POSITIONREGISTER

-[KSPROPERTY_RTAUDIO_POSITIONREGISTER](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-positionregister) maps the position register of an audio device for a particular stream into a virtual memory location that the client can access.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-positionregister">KSPROPERTY_RTAUDIO_POSITIONREGISTER</a> maps the position register of an audio device for a particular stream into a virtual memory location that the client can access.

 ### -field KSPROPERTY_RTAUDIO_CLOCKREGISTER

-[KSPROPERTY_RTAUDIO_CLOCKREGISTER](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-clockregister) maps the wall clock register of the audio device into a virtual memory location that the client can access.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-clockregister">KSPROPERTY_RTAUDIO_CLOCKREGISTER</a> maps the wall clock register of the audio device into a virtual memory location that the client can access.

 ### -field KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION

-[KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-buffer-with-notification) specifies a driver-allocated cyclic buffer for audio data and identifies event notification requirements.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-buffer-with-notification">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a> specifies a driver-allocated cyclic buffer for audio data and identifies event notification requirements.

 ### -field KSPROPERTY_RTAUDIO_REGISTER_NOTIFICATION_EVENT

-[KSPROPERTY_RTAUDIO_REGISTER_NOTIFICATION_EVENT](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-register-notification-event) registers a user-mode event for DMA-driven event notification.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-register-notification-event">KSPROPERTY_RTAUDIO_REGISTER_NOTIFICATION_EVENT</a> registers a user-mode event for DMA-driven event notification.

 ### -field KSPROPERTY_RTAUDIO_UNREGISTER_NOTIFICATION_EVENT

-[KSPROPERTY_RTAUDIO_UNREGISTER_NOTIFICATION_EVENT](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-unregister-notification-event) unregisters a user-mode event from DMA-driven event notification.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-unregister-notification-event">KSPROPERTY_RTAUDIO_UNREGISTER_NOTIFICATION_EVENT</a> unregisters a user-mode event from DMA-driven event notification.

 ### -field KSPROPERTY_RTAUDIO_QUERY_NOTIFICATION_SUPPORT

-[KSPROPERTY_RTAUDIO_QUERY_NOTIFICATION_SUPPORT](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-query-notification-support) determines whether the audio driver can notify the client application when a process that is performed on the submitted buffer is completed.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-query-notification-support">KSPROPERTY_RTAUDIO_QUERY_NOTIFICATION_SUPPORT</a> determines whether the audio driver can notify the client application when a process that is performed on the submitted buffer is completed.

 ### -field KSPROPERTY_RTAUDIO_PACKETCOUNT

-[KSPROPERTY_RTAUDIO_PACKETCOUNT](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-packetcount) returns the (1-based) count of packets completely transferred from the WaveRT buffer into hardware.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-packetcount">KSPROPERTY_RTAUDIO_PACKETCOUNT</a> returns the (1-based) count of packets completely transferred from the WaveRT buffer into hardware.

 ### -field KSPROPERTY_RTAUDIO_PRESENTATION_POSITION

-[KSPROPERTY_RTAUDIO_PRESENTATION_POSITION](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-presentation-position) returns stream presentation information.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-presentation-position">KSPROPERTY_RTAUDIO_PRESENTATION_POSITION</a> returns stream presentation information.

 ### -field KSPROPERTY_RTAUDIO_GETREADPACKET

-[KSPROPERTY_RTAUDIO_GETREADPACKET](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-getreadpacket) returns information about captured audio packets.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-getreadpacket">KSPROPERTY_RTAUDIO_GETREADPACKET</a> returns information about captured audio packets.

 ### -field KSPROPERTY_RTAUDIO_SETWRITEPACKET

-[KSPROPERTY_RTAUDIO_SETWRITEPACKET](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-setwritepacket) informs the driver that the OS has written valid data to the WaveRT buffer.
+<a href="https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-rtaudio-setwritepacket">KSPROPERTY_RTAUDIO_SETWRITEPACKET</a> informs the driver that the OS has written valid data to the WaveRT buffer.

 ### -field KSPROPERTY_RTAUDIO_PACKETVREGISTER

 The **KSPROPERTY_RTAUDIO_PACKETVREGISTER** returns information about the packet virtual register.